For Officer Ronald Neubauer, it's second 2018 shooting involving mental health issues

-LEISURE CITY, Fla. - Weeks after he was cleared in a shooting involving a man with mental health issues, Miami-Dade Police Department Officer Ronald Neubauer was linked to another police-involved shooting.
+LEISURE CITY, Fla. - A little more than a month after prosecutors cleared him in a shooting involving a man with mental health issues, Miami-Dade Police Department Officer Ronald Neubauer was linked to another police-involved shooting.
 This time it involved a troubled teenager.

 On Thanksgiving, the 26-year distinguished veteran was among a group of police officers who responded to a 3-bedroom home at 30120 SW 146 Ave., in Leisure City, near Homestead.
 Neighbors and relatives said a retired social worker was running a foster home.